Skip to content. | Skip to navigation

 Course

-Berkeley summer course in mining and modeling of neuroscience data.
+2018 Berkeley summer course in mining and modeling neuroscience data.

-The course is described below and here: crcns-2011-course.pdf.
+The course is described below and here: crcns-2018-course.pdf.
 The online application is at: https://crcns.org/course/apply.php.

-Berkeley summer course in mining and modeling of neuroscience data.
+Berkeley summer course in mining and modeling neuroscience data.

 Redwood Center for Theoretical Neuroscience, UC Berkeley